Dyrutter/anime_recommendations/README.md

 7) User Recs: Recommend anime based on the preferences of similar users
 8) Model Recs: Recommend anime based on the neural network model's predicted anime ratings

-Further details regarding how the models were constructed can be found in the [model card](./model_card.md)
+Further details regarding how the models were constructed can be found in the [model card](./model_card.md).
+Individual functions and code methodologies are further detailed in each component's python script.

 # ENVIRONMENT SETUP